mikkotikkanen/cfn-deploy/README.md

 - Need for fully programmatic & customized use in other modules

-# Usage
+# Configuration

-## Configuring

-When accessing CloudFormation, `cfn-deploy` will by default use any locally pre-configured AWS account.
+cfn-deploy will by default use any locally pre-configured AWS account.
 You can pre-configure your account by any of the following methods:

 - With [aws-cli](https://aws.amazon.com/cli/), by running `aws-cli configure` (Recommended for local environments)